 If bail has not previously been set, it is often set at the same time as the arraignment.
 Bail (or "bond") is often granted in a standard amount, depending upon the crime charged.

-In some jurisdictions, there is a subsequent "formal" arraignment, where the formal charges ("indictment" or "information") are presented to the defendant.
+In some jurisdictions, there is a subsequent formal arraignment, where the formal charges ("indictment" or "information") are presented to the defendant.
 These charges are drafted by the prosecutor, and may vary from any original charges that were drafted by the police.

 At arraignment, the defendant is offered the opportunity to enter a formal plea.
 Sometimes, a defendant will plead "guilty" or "not guilty."
-In some circumstances, the defendant may enter a "no contest" plea, which is treated by the court in the same manner as a guilty plea.
-Sometimes, the defendant will "stand mute," and a "not guilty" plea will be entered by the court on his behalf.
+In some circumstances, the defendant may enter a "no contest" ("nolo contendere") plea, which is treated by the court in the same manner as a guilty plea.
+Sometimes, the defendant will "stand mute," and a not guilty plea will be entered by the court on his behalf.
 If a "not guilty" plea is entered, the court will ordinarily advise the suspect of his right to remain silent and his right to an attorney.
 If a defendant is indigent, he will usually be given the opportunity to petition the court for an appointed attorney.

-Usually, a defendant should speak to an attorney (even if only for a free consultation) before deciding whether or not to enter a plea of "guilty" or "no contest."
+Usually, a defendant should speak to an attorney (even if only for a free consultation) before deciding whether or not to enter a plea of guilty or no contest.
 There is no need to rush into a plea to "get it over with" -- particuarly given that a bad decision can haunt you for the rest of your life.

 If bail is granted, and the defendant posts the required bail, he will be released.
 Sometimes, a defendant will be released on his own recognizance -- his promise that he will appear for the next court hearing.
 Sometimes, bail is set in a very high amount.
 A defendant who is accused of very serious crimes may be denied bail, or have bail set in the millions of dollars.
 A defendant who is released on bail must attend all subsequent court hearings, or risk having his bail forfeited.
 (Keep this in mind -- if you put your house or your car up as collateral for somebody else's bail, you risk losing it if that person does not appear in court.)

-If a defendant is charged with a felony, but has not been "indicted" by a "grand jury," the next step will likely be a "preliminary examination" where the prosecution must demonstrate to the satisfaction of a judge that there is reason to believe that a crime was committed, and that the defendant was the person who committed the crime.
+If a defendant is charged with a felony, but has not been indicted by a grand jury, the next step will likely be a preliminary examination at which the prosecution must demonstrate to the satisfaction of a judge that there is reason to believe that a crime was committed, and that the defendant was the person who committed the crime.
 The defendant is allowed to question witnesses at this hearing.
 While the defendant ordinarily can present evidence, and may choose to testify, most defendants choose not to do so.
 If the Court is satisfied by the prosecutor's evidence, the felony charges will be approved.

 Depending upon state law, a defendant will have to notify the prosecution if he plans to bring certain defenses to the criminal charges, such as an alibi defense, an insanity or diminished capacity defense.
 The purpose of the notice requirement is to allow the prosecutor to prepare for the defense, and to collect evidence and interview witnesses to challenge the defense.
 A defendant who is claiming insanity will ordinarily be examined by a state psychiatrist, and the refusal to submit to examination will usually prevent the defendant from raising that defense.